-Instruction Sheet "Use of fog machines" 2020
+Instruction Sheet "Use of fog machines" 2024

-Fog machines may only be used after prior consultation with NürnbergMesse (Event Technology) in due time before the event and must be approved.
+Fog machines and hazers may only be used after prior consultation with NürnbergMesse (Event Technology) in due time before the event and must be approved.
 The request must be submitted in writing using form P2.
 NürnbergMesse must be notified of the type and model of fog machine used and the data sheet, the fog machine operating instructions and the safety data sheet for the fog fluid are to be submitted.
 Proof of regular inspections of the machine must also be provided if applicable.

 NürnbergMesse will charge the organizer for the cost of substitute measures if firefighting appliances must be deactivated before operating a fog machine.
-The organizer and/or person responsible will be charged for the cost of calling out the fire brigade if the fire alarm system is set off without prior consultation with NürnbergMesse.
+The organizer and/or person responsible will be charged for the cost of calling out the fire brigade and the subsequent costs resulting from the interruption or cancellation of the event if the fire alarm system is set off without prior consultation with NürnbergMesse.

 The use of fog machines in exhibition areas may not impair the operation of the trade fair or other stands and any health risk to visitors and employees must be ruled out.